C++ OpenMP

 4.4 Critical Sections and atomic

-If a real critical section is unavoidable:
+• Real critical section unavoidable:

 #pragma omp parallel for